 Alternatives to Tailor's Tacks

-The alternative to tailor’s tacks is to mark the fabric either with pins, chalk or another removable pen suitable for fabric.
+The alternative to tailor's tacks is to mark the fabric either with pins, chalk, or another removable pen suitable for the fabric.

-If your fabric is delicate then tailor’s chalk is usually best but you should always test first.
-When using thick fabrics with a pile, safety pins can be used instead of pins which may disappear into the fabric.
+If your fabric is delicate, then the tailor's chalk is usually best, but you should always test first.
+When using thick fabrics with a pile, safety pins can be used instead of pins that may disappear into the fabric.

 Tailor's Tacks - In Conclusion

 So now you know how to use tailor's tacks, you are all set to sew professional-looking couture garments with old-school techniques that never fail to give great results.